BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

 **Using SELECT and WHERE in a single table**

 	1. Pick a movie you know from year 2000 or later and find out its mid.
-Try using the `LIKE' keyword for pattern matching so you don't have to write out the entire name.  (answer is mid, title, i.e, use **SELECT mid, title ...**)
+Try using the `LIKE' keyword for pattern matching so you don't have to write out the entire name.  (answer is mid, title, *i.e.*, use **SELECT mid, title ...**)

 	#.
 Pick an actor you know and find out her or his aid.  (answer is aid, name)